-- Creating the impression of a text failed to send
+- Creating the impression that a text failed to send

-In 2014, the authenticity of text messages was an issue during Johnny Depp and Amber Heard’s divorce.
+In 2014, the authenticity of text messages was an issue during Johnny Depp and Amber Heard's divorce.
 The text message exchange in question detailed an alleged assault.
-The policed declined to file charges in the case because there were no physical signs of abuse.
+The police declined to file charges because there were no physical signs of abuse.

 Fake Phone Calls

-This is because telemarketers have increasingly been using this technique to make it look like the number they are calling from is a local phone number.
+This is because telemarketers have increasingly been using this technique to make it look like the number they call is a local phone number.
 This is called neighbor spoofing.
-I have a co-worker who says he got a call from a telemarketer who had spoofed his own phone number, so it looked like he was getting a call from himself.
+I have a co-worker who says he got a call from a telemarketer who had spoofed his phone number, so it looked like he was getting a call from himself.

 In a divorce context, someone may want to spoof a phone number to falsify evidence that: